June 14, 2022 By College Ave Student Loans

 6. Retail Employee

-How to know it’s the right fit for you: If you’re friendly and don’t mind speaking to new people, this job can be right up your alley.
+How to know it’s the right fit for you: If you’re friendly and don’t mind speaking to new people, this job might be right up your alley.

 7. Food Service/Restaurant Work